aesclever/aesclever/README.md

     "Knowing is not enough; we must apply.
 Wishing is not enough; we must do."
     Johann Wolfgang von Goethe

 *This is my private git handle where most contents are hidden*.
-Look me up at [hurricanemark](https://github.com/hurricanemark)
+For a more publicized profile, look me up at [hurricanemark](https://github.com/hurricanemark)

 <!--
 ![aesclever's Stats](https://github-readme-stats.vercel.app/api?username=aesclever&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)